-Both traditional day and non-traditional Evening Degree Program students may register in sequence for three Christian Worship classes, Religion 1019, 1020, and 1021.
-Religion 1019 and 1020 each gives one hour of academic credit, and Religion 1021 offers two hours of academic credit. to accommodate the busy schedules of students and to allow students to develop relationships without churches and religious organizations outside campus worship services at High Point University are held Wednesday evenings, 5:30-6:20 p.m in Hayworth Chapel.
+Students may register in sequence for three Christian Worship classes, Religion 1019, 1020, and 1021.
+Religion 1019 and 1020 each gives one hour of academic credit, and Religion 1021 offers two hours of academic credit.
+To accommodate the busy schedules of students and to allow students to develop relationships with churches and religious organizations outside campus worship services at High Point University are held Wednesday evenings, 5:30-6:20 p.m in Hayworth Chapel.
 Each worship service strives to provide an inspired time, space and message that aids all who attend in the ongoing discipleship.